 National Astronomical Observatory of Japan Nobeyama Radiowave observatory

-Nobeyama Radiowave observatory, National Astronomical Observatory of Japan Grand Mercure Yatsugatake Resort & Spa [Official]
+Nobeyama Radio Radiowave observatory, National Astronomical Observatory of Japan Grand Mercure Yatsugatake Resort & Spa [Official]

 The National Astronomical Observatory of Japan (NAOJ) Nobeyama Radiowave observatory is a world-class research facility and is also known as a sacred place for radio astronomy in Japan.
-It is open for the general public and can be visited for free without reservation.
-There is also the world's largest 45-meter radio telescope, a telescope that receives radio waves called millimeter waves, and you can see a huge telescope up close.
+It is open for the general public and can be visited free of charge without reservation.
+There is also the world's largest 45m radio telescope, a telescope that receives radio waves called millimeter waves, so you can see a huge telescope up close.

 Basic information